 - Issue Cheques Only for Legitimate Transactions: Cheques should only be written when there are valid business transactions to support them.
 Do not write cheques that could be bounced in the future.

-- Maintain Proper Records: There should be a proper record of all cheques that passed through any of the conduits, including the date of issue, amount of the cheque and details of the payee in the event of a disagreement.
+- Maintain Proper Records: There should be a proper record of all cheques that passed through any of the conduits, including the date of issue, the amount of the cheque, and details of the payee in the event of a disagreement.

-- Seek Legal Advice: In the case of a dishonoured cheque, consultation with the drafting lawyer or any legal professional can be sought to explain the legal possibilities for redress.
+- Seek Legal Advice: In the case of a dishonored cheque, consultation with the drafting lawyer or any legal professional can be sought to explain the legal possibilities for redress.

 Conclusion

-The recent judgements of the Supreme Court on cheque bounce cases have brought valuable directions about the presumption of bona fide, burden of proof and compliance with formality under section 138 of the Negotiable Instruments Act.
-Such a decision also underscores the fact that both the complaints and the accused persons are required to observe legal procedures in order to receive justice.
+The recent judgments of the Supreme Court on cheque bounce cases have brought valuable directions about the presumption of bona fide, burden of proof, and compliance with formality under section 138 of the Negotiable Instruments Act.
+Such a decision also underscores the fact that both the complaints and the accused persons are required to observe legal procedures to receive justice.
 These judgments enable people and or companies to manage cheque-related problems, avoid or minimize possible risks that may arise, and protect their interests.
-Much attention should be paid to quick decision-making and compliance with all the legal regulations so as not to suffer from cheque dishonour.
+Much attention should be paid to quick decision-making and compliance with all the legal regulations so as not to suffer from cheque dishonor.